A husband who is caught up in his own world. A wife who needs more from her husband.

 In “real life,” Holly Brown works as a marriage and family therapist blogging at PsychCentral.com.

-Hillary Huber is the voice of Rachel and in her voice you believe that she is raw and emotional and that there are a few things in her life she has to hide.
+is the narrator for Rachel and in her voice you believe that she is raw and emotional and that there are a few things in her life she has to hide.

 Angela Goethals (one of the former Home Alone siblings) does an amazing job as Marley.
 There is desperation in her voice that is almost tangible.